YellowVEVO/HW3/README.md

+# How to populate sample data
+1) node seed.js

 # Assignment Three
 ## Purpose
 The purpose of this assignment is to get comfortable working with a NoSQL database (MongoDB).